johnbumgarner/synonyms_discovery_aggregation/README.md

 A human reading this text would instantly know that "mom" and "mother" are related and "mums" is referring to flowers, so its not related to the formers.
 A computer would have some difficulty in determining the similarities or non-similarities between these words.
 This problem is further compounded if someone is trying to measure the frequency of words within a their corpus.

-If you want to understand the complexity of this synonym relationship problem search for 'automatic synonym extraction' or 'automatic synonyms identification.'
+If you want to understand the complexity of this synonym relationship problem search for terms 'automatic synonym detection' or 'automatic synonym extraction' or 'automatic synonyms identification.'
 Producing a detail synonym list for each word in a corpus is hard and will often require a multiple prong approach, espcially if accuracy or precision is important.
 </p>

 <p align="justify">